-Mummers Plays, or Mumming, are ritualistic performances that might be well over a thousand years old.
+Mummers Plays, or Mumming (Momyng), are ritualistic performances that might be well over a 800 years old.
 They are traditionally associated with the Christmas period (Midwinter Solstice).
 In other parts of the country they are performed at Easter (Pace Egging) and at All Souls Day near Samhain (Soulers).
+The word 'Mummer' is thought to come from the German 'Mummerspiel', meaning 'Masked Play' or Masquerade.

 Mummers plays at one time were thought to be linked with pagan rites showing the triumph of life over death (death and resurrection), good over evil.
 It is now fairly certain that the type of mummers play popular today did not exist before mid-18th C. Medieval references to Mummers Plays refer to a different type of masked play (Mystery or Miracle plays with a religious basis).
 Roving groups of players were certainly the stuff of ancient history but it has not proved possible at present to link the current plays with these groups.